 Uber founder Kalanick resigns amid investor pressure

-The founder of Uber resigned Tuesday as CEO after pressure from investors, The New York Times reported.
+Uber founder Travis Kalanick resigned Wednesday as CEO after pressure from investors.

-Travis Kalanick, earlier this month, took a leave of absence for an unspecified period and let his leadership team run the troubled ride-hailing company while he's gone.
+The company’s board confirmed the move, saying in a statement that Kalanick is taking time to heal from the death of his mother in a boating accident “while giving the company room to full embrace this new chapter in Uber’s history.”
+He will remain on the Uber Technologies Inc. board.

-Five of the company’s key investors on Tuesday demanded that he resigned, the report said.
-The demand came in a letter titled, “Moving Uber Forward,” which was obtained by The Times.
+Five of the company’s key investors on Tuesday demanded that he resigned, according to The New York Times, which first reported Kalanick’s decision to step down.
+The demand came in a letter titled “Moving Uber Forward.”

 “I love Uber more than anything in the world and at this difficult moment in my personal life I have accepted the investors request to step aside so that Uber can go back to building rather than be distracted with another fight,” Kalanick reportedly said in a statement to the Times.